 Adding to the animated scene was a twice-weekly market selling grains and meats from the hinterlands.
 It was operated out of sheds on High Street across from the coffee house. at high noon on market days monetary showdowns would occur when rivals tried to outbid each other during a large horse auction.

 THE CITY TAVERN

-By the early 1770s, however, the London Coffee House did not have the capacity to cater to the business demands of a swelling city.
-Recognizing the need for larger quarters, several nabobs of the social and mercantile aristocracy built the Merchant's Coffee House which came to be better known as the City Tavern (which is a separate site on this "virtual tour").
+By the early 1770s, the London Coffee House could no longer cater to the business demands of the swelling city.
+Recognizing the need for larger quarters, several nabobs of the social and mercantile aristocracy built the Merchant's Coffee House which came to be better known as the City Tavern.
 A business card distributed by an innkeeper at City Tavern in 1789 read, "Opened and established by the subscription of Merchants, Captains of Vessels, and other Gentlemen, at the CITY-TAVERN, in Second-street.
 The two Front Rooms of the house are especially appropriated to there [sic] purposes...
 CHANGE HOURS from 12 to 2 at Noon, and 6 to 8 in the Evening."
 The card went on to advertise rooms for rent, a restaurant, a stable, and liquors, at "reasonable rates."

 Not only did the Tavern serve as the hub of the business community for about a half a century, it also played host to members of the First Continental Congress and such luminaries as Washington, Jefferson, Franklin, Lafayette and John Adams — he called it "The most genteel tavern in the country."